brettt89/silverstripe-docker/README.md

 # Legacy Tags and respective `Dockerfile` links

 Legacy Tags are PHP versions which are no longer directly supported by PHP.
-As these builds rely on the underlying Official Docker PHP image, these legacy versions may not always be latest builds.
+As the underlying PHP images are no longer updated, new builds for these legacy tags will not be released.

 - [`7.3-apache-buster`, `7.3-apache`, `7.3`](https://github.com/brettt89/silverstripe-docker/blob/master/src/7.3/apache/buster/Dockerfile)
 - [`7.3-fpm-buster`, `7.3-fpm`](https://github.com/brettt89/silverstripe-docker/blob/master/src/7.3/fpm/buster/Dockerfile)